kcsongor/kcsongor.github.io/_posts/2017-12-31-generic-deriving-bifunctor.md

 resolution).

-It would be interesting to see how far this can be pushed before hitting a roadlbock that would truly require a bespoke `GenericN` representation.
+It would be interesting to see how far this can be pushed before hitting a roadblock that would truly require a bespoke `GenericN` representation.